extenda/actions/slack-message/README.md

 # slack-message

 This GitHub Action can be used to send messages to Slack through the GitHub Slack Integration.
-Messages posted with this action are posted to all Slack channels that are subscribed to this repository.
+Messages posted with this action are delivered to all Slack channels that are subscribed to the repository.

-To subscribe Slack channel to a repository, add the `@github` bot and add the subscription with  `/github subscribe extenda/actions`.
+To subscribe Slack channel to a repository, add the `@github` bot and add the subscription with  `/github subscribe <owner>/<repo>`, for example `/github subscribe extenda/actions`

 ## Usage